School health in action:

 Healthy relationship with food and body

 Elk Island Catholic Schools (EICS) has had a nutrition policy in place for many years.
-But when a health champion brought forward the idea to add a healthy relationship with food and body focus to their administrative procedure (AP), the division agreed it was time for an update.
+When a health champion brought forward an idea to take a weight neutral approach, the division agreed it was time to update their Administrative Procedure (AP).

 From paper to practice

-For EICS, revising their policy went beyond putting pen to paper.
-Understanding the topic, connecting with the right partners, and getting buy-in from the entire school community were vital to its success.
-EICS partnered with the University of Calgary Body Image Lab and local dietitians to create a Vision for Weight-Neutral Wellbeing in the School Setting.
-Creating a shared vision helped set the overall direction of the AP and helped the division stay on course throughout the policy development.
+For EICS, revising their AP went beyond putting pen to paper.
+Understanding the topic, connecting with the right partners and getting buy-in from the whole school community were vital to its success.
+EICS partnered with the University of Calgary (U of C) Body Image Lab and local dietitians to create a Vision for Weight-Neutral Wellbeing in the School Setting.
+Creating a shared vision helped set the overall direction of the AP and helped the division stay on course throughout development.

-EICS knew that taking this new weight neutral approach to well-being would take time.
-Staff, students, and families all have their own values and beliefs about food and body that come from different influences.
-Wellness leaders at the division were determined to approach this shift in culture with patience and compassion.
+EICS knew that taking this new approach to well-being would take time.
+Staff, students and families all have their own values and beliefs about food and body that come from different influences.
+Division wellness leaders were determined to approach this shift in culture with patience and compassion.

 Gaining buy-in